drkvogel/retrasst/testing/retrasst/messed-up-after-64-bit/messed-up.md

 Job 1086654 "Primary and secondary in alternate slots" - the secondaries are showing as well as (and before) the primaries.
 Hmm.
 Logic for dealing with primary/secondary in plan load could be a bit less obscure.

+primary:   -31781
+secondary: -31782

+primary is NOT < secondary, so list should be sorted aliquot_type_cid DESC - primary first, then secondary

+but lcr_position makes them in that order - the plan is incorrect?

+in RetrAsstPlanSamples, SavePlanThread::save(), Saver::saveSample(),
+    LCDbCryovialRetrieval ctor was wrongly given `dest_cryo_pos` as the 2nd argument, to set position - position in lcr means the position in the chunk.
+Should be autoincremented as records are saved.

+## `C_BOX_RETRIEVAL`

+    rj_box_cid
+        uid
+    section
+        chunk
+    position
+        obsolete

+## `L_CRYOVIAL_RETRIEVAL`

+    rj_box_cid
+        Where this sample belongs (chunk, destination box etc) position
+        Where this entry appears in the relevant chunk of the retrieval plan - samples are retrieved in this order old_box_cid
+        The box the sample can currently be found in (`c_box_name`) old_position
+        The expected position of the sample in that box new_position
+        Where to put the cryovial in the destination box (if two records suggest the same position in the same box, the first should be the primary aliquot; the second will be ignored if the first is found)

+should fill in oldbid, oldpos, newpos